Towards an optimal extraction of cosmological parameters from galaxy cluster surveys using convolutional neural networks: Introduction

-In this paper, we present the first results from the {\it Machine Learning in Space} (MLS) project, a programme to explore cosmological inference using ML methods, when applied to catalogues of X-ray selected galaxy clusters. \gi{While we are in parallel also exploring the use of graph neural networks for this scope,} in this paper \gi{we focused on testing the ability of 3D convolutional neural networks} to predict the values of the cosmological parameters from a combination of the abundance of clusters and field-level \gi{clustering} information. \gi{In particular, we train CNNs using large sets of synthetic cluster catalogues built from approximated, fast simulations. } As a benchmark, we perform a comparison with a neural network that instead takes in input the compressed information provided by the combination of number density (abundance) of clusters and their power spectrum, with the goal of assessing the potential of a CNN field-level approach to extract clustering information \isc{more efficiently than the binned} power spectrum. \gi{As discussed in the final section, the results presented here represent the first stage of what aims to become a fully-Bayesian pipeline to extract cosmological posteriors with a field-level approach based on ML, which will be developed in a forthcoming work. }
+In this paper, we present the first results from the {\it Machine Learning in Space} (MLS) project, a programme to explore cosmological inference using ML methods, when applied to catalogues of X-ray selected galaxy clusters.
+While we are in parallel also exploring the use of graph neural networks for this scope, in this paper we focused on testing the ability of 3D convolutional neural networks to predict the values of the cosmological parameters from a combination of the abundance of clusters and field-level clustering information.
+In particular, we train CNNs using large sets of synthetic cluster catalogues built from approximated, fast simulations.

+As a benchmark, we perform a comparison with a neural network that instead takes in input the compressed information provided by the combination of number density (abundance) of clusters and their power spectrum, with the goal of assessing the potential of a CNN field-level approach to extract clustering information more efficiently than the binned power spectrum.
+As discussed in the final section, the results presented here represent the first stage of what aims to become a fully-Bayesian pipeline to extract cosmological posteriors with a field-level approach based on ML, which will be developed in a forthcoming work.

 The outline of this paper is as follows.
 In \cref{sec:simu_dataset}, we present the generation of synthetic galaxy clusters mocks used to train the neural network models.
 In \cref{sec:neural_net}, we present the architecture of the neural networks, describe the training procedure, and the hyperparameter optimization.
 In \cref{sec:results}, we compare the performance of the different models in extracting cosmological parameters.
 We conclude in \cref{sec:conclusion} with a discussion of future prospects and the limitations of the present analysis.